InsightSoftwareConsortium/ITKApps/README.txt

      * VTK requires VTK version 4.4 and must be built ANSI_STDLIB (the ANSI_STDLIB flag is only a concern with VisualStudio 6.0).
+       VTK should also be build with the flag VTK_USE_HYBRID ON.

      * CMake version 2.4.3 or later should be used.